rmcconke/blog/_posts/2025-07-29-stochastic_rounding_lbm.md

 ## Introduction

 An important problem in modern computational fluid dynamics is whether or not we need to carry full double precision (FP64) accuracy.
-Most of the time, just end up carrying double precision.
-However, using single (FP32) or half (FP16) precision can exploit available architectures (e.g., [tensor cores](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html)), reduce memory demands, and increase computational speed.
+Most of the time, we just end up carrying double precision.
+However, using single (FP32) or half (FP16) precision, we can exploit available architectures (e.g., [tensor cores](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html)), reduce memory demands, and increase computational speed.
 It's an active area of research in CFD.
 See these recent articles which explore single and mixed precision for CFD:
 - (2024) [On floating point precision in computational fluid dynamics using OpenFOAM, by Brogi et al.](https://www.sciencedirect.com/science/article/pii/S0167739X23003813)
 - (2025) [Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence, by Karp et al.](https://arxiv.org/pdf/2506.05150)